spessasus/spessasynth_core/docs/extra/3-28-migration-guide.md

 `onMasterParameterChange` has been replaced with an event `masterParameterChange`.
 `onChannelPropertyChange` has been replaced with an event `channelPropertyChange`.

+`setSystem` has been replaced with a master parameter.

 A few properties have been replaced with master parameters.

 - `deviceID`